Why Using Alcohol to Cope With Life Doesn’t Work

 You will have a series of ‘go to’ phrases to defend your addiction.

-For example: ‘Alcohol helps me cope with life’, ‘Drinking helps me relax’ or ‘Alcohol is just one of life’s little treats’.
+For example: ‘Alcohol helps me cope with life’, ‘Drinking helps me relax’ ‘I need a drink after a hard day at work‘ or ‘Alcohol is just one of life’s little treats’.

 If you are wondering how I know for certain that these statements hold no water, simply replace the drug with another one.